 People with an allergy to okra may also have reactions to althea tea and cottonseed oil and meal.

 A study revealed that an okra solution decreased the absorption of metformin and, thus, reduced the medication’s effectiveness.
 It is advised to eat okra in moderate amounts.
-(25)
+(24)

 Is okra good for blood pressure?

 A nutrient-rich diet helps in lowering blood pressure.
 Okra is a moderate source of magnesium, which helps maintain and regulate blood pressure.

 Can okra be eaten raw?